Frequently Asked Questions

 Can we drop off earlier than the posted times?

 Due to the scheduling of camp activities and staff, we only have a 15 minute window for drop-off and pick-up.
-Camp will not open until 8:45 a.m. and we do not recommend dropping children off early, as youth will not be supervised or have access into the building.
+Lobs & Lessons camp will not open until 8:45 a.m. and 8:30am for Discovery.
+We do not recommend dropping children off early, as youth will not be supervised or have access into the building.

 What if I need to pick up my child early from camp?